6 min read

 15+ min read

 According to The Carbon Majors Database, 100 of the world’s largest companies have been responsible for 71% of global GHG emissions since 1998, a leading cause of global warming.
-Of that same total, 32% of all emissions come from public investor-owned companies.
+Of that exact total, 32% of all emissions come from public investor-owned companies.

 Government bodies have started to shift as well.
 Last week, California lawmakers proposed The Climate Corporate Accountability Act, or SB 260, which would require businesses to disclose a thorough inventory of their carbon emissions each year.
 This bill would apply to all companies making more than a billion dollars a year in California, regardless of where the company is headquartered.

-Looking deeper into AlphaSense data, we can see that Utilities, Oil, Gas & Consumable Fuels, and Banks mentioned carbon neutrality and carbon reduction the most in 2020.
+Looking deeper into AlphaSense data, we can see that Utilities, Oil, Gas & Consumable Fuels and Banks mentioned carbon neutrality and carbon reduction the most in 2020.

 |Industry Name||Documents||% of Total Mentions|